“My complexion’s pretty pale. Can I still have olive skin?”

 It’s hard enough finding makeup that complements olive skin.
 But pale and olive?

 That natural green pigment can cause a heck of a lot of trouble in the makeup aisle.
 A foundation that matches perfectly fine on another pale-skinned girl may look completely off on your complexion.
 And those pretty pastel eyeshadows?
-Well, it’s better you look the opposite direction.
+Well, it’s better you look in the opposite direction.

 Many companies simply don’t consider olive skin when formulating products for light complexions.
 And those that do often create foundations and concealers with warm undertones.
 So if you have olive skin that leans cool neutral, you’re out of luck.